Rāja yoga

-In Sanskrit texts, Rāja yoga (/ˈrɑːdʒə ˈjoʊgə/) was both the goal of yoga and a method to attain it.
+In Sanskrit texts, Raja yoga (/ˈrɑːdʒə ˈjoʊgə/) was both the goal of yoga and a method to attain it.
 The term was later adopted as a modern label for the practice of yoga when Swami Vivekananda gave his interpretation of the Yoga Sutras of Patanjali in his 1896 book Raja Yoga.
-Since then, Rāja yoga has variously been called aṣṭāṅga yoga, royal yoga, royal union, sahaja marg, and classical yoga.
+Since then, Rāja yoga has variously been called ashtanga yoga, royal yoga, royal union, sahaja marg, and classical yoga.

 Etymology and usage

-Rāja (Sanskrit: राज) means "king, sovereign, chief, best or most excellent of its kind".
-The historical use of the term Rāja yoga is found in other contexts, quite different from its modern usage.
+Raja (Sanskrit: राज) means "king, sovereign, chief, best or most excellent of its kind".
+The historical use of the term Raja yoga is found in other contexts, quite different from its modern usage.
 In ancient and medieval Sanskrit texts, it meant the highest state of yoga practice (one reaching samādhi).

-The Hatha Yoga Pradipika (15th century) for example, authored by Swatmarama, presents Hatha Yoga as a preparatory and complementary practice that leads to the state of Raja Yoga:
+The 15th century Hatha Yoga Pradipika authored by Swatmarama presents hatha yoga as a preparatory and complementary practice that leads to the state of Raja yoga: